 A dog can often adapt surprisingly quickly and easily to the loss of a hind limb, learning how to walk and balance himself with his other three limbs.
 In some cases, however, the remaining hind leg may suffer from a painful degenerative disease or other condition that makes mobility impossible.
 A serious injury might even require the amputation of both hind legs, leaving the dog with no way of supporting the rear half of his body.

 Many surgeries to repair or replace damaged hind leg components can restore full mobility to the limb, but not immediately.
 Dogs recovering from such surgeries may experience temporary disability, with owners instructed to keep their pets from bearing weight on an extremity that has yet to heal.

 Treatment Options for Hind Leg Weakness

-If your dog has developed increasing trouble using his hind legs to stand, sit, lie down, climb, or walk, you may find the solutions to this problem at your local veterinarian.
+If your dog has developed increasing difficulty using his back legs to stand and walk, sit, lie down, and climb, you may find the solutions to this problem at your local veterinarian.
 An evaluation can detect the underlying cause, allowing the vet to suggest numerous possible remedies.